glesica/towervm/docs/assembly_language.md

 prepended to the binary.
 A valid program MUST include exactly one `START` macro usage.

+### `STRING`

+Syntax: `STRING:"<S>"`

+Store the given string, one word per character, at the memory location implied by the location of the macro invocation.

 ## Literals

 Right now, only 32 bit integer literals are supported, but they may be written